Dear readers of ADxS.org, please forgive the disruption.

 • Default-Mode-Network

-Except for connectivity to frontoparietal networks, this corresponded to pre-stress values in the post-stressor recovery phase.
+Except for the connectivity to the frontoparietal networks, this corresponded to the pre-stress values in the recovery phase after the stressor.

-Brain injuries can therefore cause not only sensory, motor and cognitive disorders, but also a wide variety of physical disorders, e.g.
+Brain injuries can therefore not only cause sensory, motor and cognitive disorders, but also a wide range of physical disorders, e.g.

-• Direct neural influence on parasympathetic and sympathetic nervous system (VNS)
+• Direct neural influence on the parasympathetic and sympathetic nervous system (VNS)

 • Indirect neuroendocrine influence (e.g. the HPA axis)